 Priya received her J.D., cum laude, from University of Michigan Law School and her B.A., phi beta kappa, in International Studies and East Asian Studies from Johns Hopkins University.

-Saiba Kamal is an Attorney-Advisor at the U.S. Department of Justice, practicing administrative law at the 9/11 Victim Compensation Fund.
+Saiba Kamal is an Attorney-Advisor at the U.S. Department of Justice in the 9/11 Victim Compensation Fund, where she evaluates and analyzes personal injury and wrongful death claims in order to grant compensation to the victims of the attacks.
 Prior to joining the Department of Justice, Saiba began her legal career as a sole practitioner with a criminal defense practice, and then as an associate at a small general practice firm.

 Shikha Singhvi is an attorney at the Federal Reserve Board and focuses her practice on finance and banking law.
 Shikha began her legal career as an attorney at U.S. Securities and Exchange Commission in the Division of Enforcement.
 Prior to law school, Shikha worked in equity derivatives sales and trading at Lehman Brothers and later, as a management consultant at IBM.